Tips and tricks

 When moving an existing file to the directory FSCrawler is watching, you

-all the files as when moved, the files are
+need to explicitly touch all the files as when moved, the files are

 keeping their original date intact: